GAS BOILER SERVICE IN DUBLIN

-6. Draft proof your home.
+6. Draft proof of your home.
 Seal the building to prevent excessive heat loss, but maintain air vents in working order.
-In the typical home 50% of heat loss is through drafts and open doors.
+In the typical home, 50% of heat loss is through drafts and open doors.

 7. Use your electrical appliances efficiently.
 There are many ways to save electricity and money when using electrical appliances.

-When purchasing new, ensure you select the most efficient appliance your budget allows, an EU scheme make this easy.
+When purchasing new, ensure you select the most efficient appliance your budget allows, an EU scheme makes this easy.
 The efficiency of the appliance is rated from A to G on a label and a label with this rating is put on every appliance for easy comparison.
-An A rating is the most energy efficient and G the least efficient.
+An A rating is the most energy-efficient and G the least efficient.